Danbob81/naturally_sandwell/README.md

 All icons used (including in the Footer) are from [Font Awesome](https://fontawesome.com/).

-I used [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to help create site layout, occasionally referring back to [Grid](https://getbootstrap.com/docs/5.0/layout/grid/) & [Breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) to help with the layout and responsivity across differnt screen sizes.
+I used [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to help create site layout, occasionally referring back to [Grid](https://getbootstrap.com/docs/5.0/layout/grid/) & [Breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) to help with the layout and responsivity across different screen sizes.

 I also used the following components:
 * [Navbar](https://getbootstrap.com/docs/5.0/components/navbar/)